ngx-formly/ngx-formly/demo/src/app/guides/validation.md

 },
 ```

-#### 2. Declaring your validation function within your field definition and your validation message within your FormlyModule config.
+#### 2. Declaring validation function within field definition.

 ##### CUSTOM VALIDATION MESSAGE
 [As the case above]

 ##### CUSTOM VALIDATION FUNCTION

-You could implement your validation function within your field definition.
+You could implement the validation function within field definition.
 For instance, you could use this method if you want to use several validation functions with the same error message.

 ```typescript
 export function IpValidator(control: FormControl): ValidationErrors {